cloudify-cosmo/cloudify-rest-docs/content/_execution_schedules.md

 `until` | string | A string representing the latest date and time this workflow may be executed at, of the format `%Y-%m-%d %H:%M:%S` (optional).
 `recurrence` | string | A string representing the frequency with which to run the execution, e.g. `2 weeks`.
 Must be provided if no `rrule` is given and `count` is other than 1.
 `count` | integer | Maximum number of times to run the execution.
 If left empty, there's no limit on repetition.
-`weekdays` | string | A string representing the weekdays on which to run the execution, e.g. `su,mo,tu`.
+`weekdays` | string | A list of strings representing the weekdays on which to run the execution, e.g. `['su', 'mo', 'tu']`.
 If left empty, the execution will run on any weekday.
 `rrule` | string | A string representing a scheduling rule in the iCalendar format, e.g. `RRULE:FREQ=DAILY;INTERVAL=3`, which means "run every 3 days".
 Optional.
 Mutually exclusive with `recurrence`, `count` and `weekdays`.
 `slip` | integer | Maximum time window after the target time has passed, in which the scheduled execution can run (in minutes).
 If not provided, defaults to 0.
 `stop_on_fail` | boolean | If set to true, once the execution has failed, the scheduler won't make further attempts to run it.
 If not provided, defaults to `false`.